Laser pumping

 Laser pumping is the act of energy transfer from an external source into the gain medium of a laser.
 The energy is absorbed in the medium, producing excited states in its atoms.
-When the number of particles in one excited state exceeds the number of particles in the ground state or a less-excited state, population inversion is achieved.
+When for a period of time the number of particles in one excited state exceeds the number of particles in the ground state or a less-excited state, population inversion is achieved.
 In this condition, the mechanism of stimulated emission can take place and the medium can act as a laser or an optical amplifier.
 The pump power must be higher than the lasing threshold of the laser.

 The pump energy is usually provided in the form of light or electric current, but more exotic sources have been used, such as chemical or nuclear reactions.